Berlin Borough School District: Awards and recognition

 The New Jersey Alliance for Social, Emotional and Character Development (NJASECD) recognized Berlin Community School as 2012 New Jersey School of Character (NJSOC) - honorable mention.

 The district was selected as one of the top "100 Best Communities for Music Education in America 2005" by the American Music Conference.

 Schools

-Berlin Community School serves grades PreK-8.
-The school served a total of 803 students in grades PreK-8 as of the 2021–22 school year.
+Berlin Community School serves grades PreK-8 and had a total of 840 students in grades PreK-8 as of the 2023–24 school year.